UNB/ CS/ David Bremner/ teaching/ cs2613/ labs/ Lab 2

 5. Change directory to your original directory ~/cs2613.
 Bring in the changes you made

-This merges the changes from the central copy of "master" branch into the current branch.
+This merges the changes from the central copy of "main" branch into the current branch.
 If you made other changes in the meantime, then you may need to manually fix any conflicts.

 The "pull" command thus performs two operations: it fetches changes from a remote branch, then merges them into the current branch.